grum-tez/archetype-docs/docs/templates/metadata.md

 import Builtin from '@site/src/components/Builtin.js';
 import TemplateInfo from '@site/src/components/TemplateInfo.js';

-# Contract Metadata
+# Metadata

 Implements [TZIP-16](https://tzip.tezosagora.org/proposal/tzip-16/) norm for contract's metadata.

 :::info
-It is required to copy this template in the created contract to benefit from the ownership pattern.
+It is required to copy this template in the created contract to benefit from the metadata pattern.
 :::
 <TemplateInfo data={templates.metadata.info} />